Tnixc/collect/READING_LIST_FEATURE.md

 #### AppState.swift
 - Added `@Published var showReadingList: Bool = false` to track when the reading list view is active
+- Added `@Published var showRecent: Bool = false` to track when the recent view is active
 - Added computed properties:
   - `readingListFiles: [FileItem]` - Returns files that are marked as in the reading list
   - `readingListCount: Int` - Returns the count of items in the reading list
+  - `lastOpenedFiles: [FileItem]` - Returns the last 3 files that were opened, sorted by lastOpened date
+  - `lastAddedFiles: [FileItem]` - Returns the last 3 files added, sorted by dateAdded date
 - Added methods:
   - `addToReadingList(fileID: UUID)` - Marks a file as being in the reading list
   - `removeFromReadingList(fileID: UUID)` - Removes a file from the reading list